 Cook IVD Filters

 Cook Medical is another company dealing with issues due to faulty IVC filter designs.
 Their Gunther Tulip and Celect IVC Filters were found to have a risk of tilting, migration, and vein perforation.
 The longer the device was in the body, the greater the risk of perforation.

 A 2014 study looked at additional perforation statistics for the Celect filters and found that 39% penetrated the vein within 30 days.
 80% penetrated the vein within 90 days.
 13% of devices were found to have punctured either the aorta, muscle, intestines, adrenal gland, liver, lymph node, pancreas, spine, kidney, or diaphragm.

 This led to a lawsuit that claimed that Cook’s IVC filters were insufficiently tested and caused risks that outweighed their benefits.

 A medical product defect lawsuit is often complex.
 Plaintiffs will be going up against big business and will need medical evidence to support their claim.
 Having a reliable lawyer on your side can help ensure that you have the evidence you need to get properly compensated.

 Babin Law, LLC, our Columbus personal injury lawyers have years of experience representing Columbus, Ohio clients in product defect cases.
 We are known for our deep level of care and respect, our affordable rates, and our winning results.
 We will stop at nothing to see to it that justice is served.

 Don’t let big pharma get away with releasing products that are not properly tested.
 Call Babin Law to schedule a free consultation.
-If we're able to take on your case, we will work to get you the best possible outcome for your IVC lawsuit.
+If we're able to take on your case, we will work to get you the compensation you deserve for your IVC lawsuit.